Kenneth Baugh: Career

 Baugh served as general secretary and chairman of the Jamaica Labour Party.
-He represented Saint James North Western as a Member of Parliament from 1980 to 1987, then as a senator from 1989 to 1993.
+He represented Saint James North Western as a Member of Parliament from 1980 to 1989, then as a senator from 1989 to 1993.
 From 1997 till his retirement in 2016, Baugh was a Member of Parliament for West Central St. Catherine.
 Baugh also held various ministerial portfolios, including Minister of Health (1980–1989) and Minister of Foreign Affairs and Foreign Trade (2007–2011).
 In his first speech at the United Nations General Assembly (UNGA), Baugh "lustily condemned" how the European Union negotiated the Economic Partnership Agreements (EPA).

 Later years and death

 Baugh retired from politics in 2015 due to ill health.
 He had brain surgery later that year.
 Baugh died on 1 September 2019 from a long illness at the age of 78.
-A state funeral for Baugh was approved by the Cabinet of Jamaica on 9 September.
+An official funeral for Baugh was approved by the Cabinet of Jamaica on 9 September.
 The service was held at the University Chapel at The University of the West Indies in Mona, St. Andrews.